 July 4th, a Friday evening was when I teamed up with my colleague Prem and his German class friends - Balaram, Priya, Amrutha and Karan and set off on Sugama bus to Kalasa.
 I had previously trekked with them last November to Kodachadri.
 It was good to see this energetic team again; three of whom are marathon runners.
 After a little chat in the bus, we soon dozed off.
 You can also take the KSRTC Volvo to Kalasa but I would recommend the spacious seats on this Sugama sleeper bus.
 At around 5:45AM on the 5th of July, we were at Kalasa.
 We waited for our jeep to arrive that had been arranged through Rajjapa, our home stay owner.
-The quite little town of Kalasa was slowly waking up and I made use of this wait by having my must have morning tea, at a local tea stall.
+The quiet little town of Kalasa was slowly waking up and I made use of this wait by having my must have morning tea, at a local tea stall.
 The jeep arrived after about 20 minutes and we drove 17kms towards the home stay with a left deviation at Ballegallu on Kalasa-Karkala Road.
 Mullodi house is owned by Rajjapa ( 9481179008, 7353963826, 08263-249333).
 He could also arrange for permissions from the forest department and a guide for the trek apart from obviously providing shelter and food.
 Rajjapa’s house is located on a very picturesque location.

 At an optimum elevation, it stands amidst the mountains.
 Here, he lives with his wife, two daughters and another lady whom I presume to be his sister (I heard him call out Akka once) and an unidentified infant.
 The kids have to travel 15kms in a jeep to Kalasa everyday to attend school.
 The elder one is in the 10th grade and "the camera shy" little one, is in her first grade.
-Rajjapa’s brothers who live downhill also host guests but they do not have as many facility as Rajjapa.
-They might be less expensive but you may have to crash in their living room.
+Rajjapa’s brothers who live downhill also host guests but they do not have as many facilities as Rajjapa.
+They might be less expensive but you may have to sleep in their living room.
 On the other hand, Rajjpa’s house has two attached rooms and he was more than willing to offer, if required; as described by him to the couples in our group, "a first class bedroom" inside the house.
 They are priced Rs800 per person including food.
 If you eat animals, they charge you Rs 200 more.

 Apart from us, there was another group of bachelors staying in the adjacent room.
 Lets call them "The KSRTC group" as that was how the jeep driver referred to them while waiting for their KSRTC Volvo bus to arrive at Kalasa.

 We paid Rs 1000 for the jeep ride and quickly freshened up.
 Local food, Pundi was served with sambhar and chutney.
 Coffee was offered along with the food.
 After breakfast, we took off on our journey to the Kudremukh peak with our guide Shivakumara which I heard has Sukumara due to his stammering problem (Guide fee - Rs 500).
-I called him Sukumara until I met his dad the next day, who told me his proper name.
+I called him Sukumara until I met his dad the next day, who told me his actual name.
 We started the trek at around 8:30 AM after paying the forest fee to Rajjapa.
 He told that the forest officials came by every day to collect the fee and issue tickets (Rs 275 Per person).

 The trek route starts just behind the Mullodi house.
 The route immediately enters a very scenic uninhabited land.